 Using UGC in email and Klaviyo flows

 Email is still one of the highest-return channels in ecommerce, and most of it is filled with brand-made creative.
-Swap some of that for customer content and the same flows tend to perform better, because a customer photo reads as real where a studio banner reads as an ad.
+Swap some of that for customer content and the same flows tend to do more, because a customer photo reads as real where a studio banner reads as an ad.

 An inbox is a sceptical place.
 Polished brand creative announces itself as marketing.
-A real customer photo or video does not, it carries the same credibility it has on the product page, and it makes the email feel like a recommendation rather than a push.
+A real customer photo or video does not.
+It carries the same credibility it has on the product page, and it makes the email feel like a recommendation rather than a push.
+The mechanism is the same one that lifts the PDP, documented in how UGC lifts conversion: evidence beats assertion, and the email inherits that effect.

 Doing it well

-- 1Use only cleared content, your email licence must cover marketing use, not just on-site.
+- 1Use only cleared content: your licence must cover marketing use, not just on-site.

 Sources & notes